dustmybroom62/GCP.Extensions.Configuration.SecretManager/README.md

 Set ProjectId value to over-ride value from GoogleCredential, inside or outside of cloud.

+Multi-level Key support.
+Double underscore characters [__] in secret name will be replaced by configuration key path separator (colon [:])

 > Release Notes (v3.1.2)
 > 1. Added tags for JSON and KeyValue
 > 2. Fixed NULL reference error when GoogleCredential.UnderlyingCredential is not ServiceAccountCredential